jamilurrahman12/proxmox/README.md

 ## Proxmox VE Storage

 The Proxmox VE storage model is very flexible.
-Virtual machine images can either be stored on one or several local storages, or on shared storage like NFS or iSCSI (NAS, SAN).
+Virtual machine images can be stored on one or several local storage devices, or on shared storage such as NFS or iSCSI (NAS, SAN).
 There are no limits, and you may configure as many storage pools as you like.
 You can use all storage technologies available for Debian Linux.

 One major benefit of storing VMs on shared storage is the ability to live-migrate running machines without any downtime, as all nodes in the cluster have direct access to VM disk images.
 There is no need to copy VM image data, so live migration is very fast in that case.

-The storage library (package libpve-storage-perl) uses a flexible plugin system to provide a common interface to all storage types.
-This can be easily adopted to include further storage types in the future.

- Storage Types
+### Storage Types

-There are basically two different classes of storage types:
+There are basically two different classes of storage types -

-File level storage
+* **File-level storage**

-    File level based storage technologies allow access to a fully featured (POSIX) file system.
-They are in general more flexible than any Block level storage (see below), and allow you to store content of any type.
-ZFS is probably the most advanced system, and it has full support for snapshots and clones.
+File-based storage technologies allow access to a fully featured (POSIX) file system.
+They are, in general, more flexible than any block-level storage and allow you to store content of any type.
+CephFS, Directory, and NFS are examples here.

-Block level storage
+* **Block-level storage**

-    Allows to store large raw images.
-It is usually not possible to store other files (ISO, backups, ..) on such storage types.
-Most modern block level storage implementations support snapshots and clones.
-Ceph RADOS is a distributed systems, replicating storage data to different nodes that can be accessed as RBD (RADOS Block Device).
+Allows for storing large raw images.
+It is usually not possible to store other files (e.g., ISO, backups) on block-level storage.
+Ceph RBD, LVM, and iSCSI are block-level storage.

 #### Available storage types